On the transition monoid of the Stallings automaton of a subgroup of a free group: Conjugacy conditions

 \subsection{Normal subgroups}

 We begin by analyzing the effect of conjugating a subgroup at the level of the Stallings automaton.
 Given a nontrivial subgroup $K \leq_{f.g.} F_A$, we denote by $\Gamma(K)$ the underlying labeled graph of $\St(K)$.
 In view of the abstract characterization of Stallings automata, $\Gamma(K)$ is of the form where $q_1$ is either $q_0$ or the closest vertex to $q_0$ having outdegree (strictly) greater than $2$.
 We say that $q_0 \xrightarrow{\;u\;}$ is the \textbf{tail} of $\St(K)$ and the remaining graph is the \textbf{core} of $\St(K)$, which we denote by $\cl{C}(K)$.
-Note that the tail is empty if $q_1 = q_0$.
-Consequently, given $K \leq_{f.g.} F_A$, its Stallings automaton $\St(K)$ is either equal to $\cl{C}(K)$ with a vertex chosen to be the basepoint; or it is obtained by ``gluing'' a tail $q_0 \xrightarrow{\;u\;}$ to $\cl{C}(K)$ and declaring $q_0$ to be the basepoint.
+Note that the tail is not a graph, since the vertex $q_1$ does not belong to the tail, so it is empty if $q_1 = q_0$.
+Consequently, given $K \leq_{f.g.} F_A$, its Stallings automaton $\St(K)$ is either equal to $\cl{C}(K)$ with a vertex chosen to be the basepoint (if $K$ is normal in $F_A$ then this is the case); or it is obtained by ``gluing'' a tail $q_0 \xrightarrow{\;u\;}$ to $\cl{C}(K)$ and declaring $q_0$ to be the basepoint.

 The next result states that two f.g. subgroups of a free group are conjugate if and only if their core graphs are isomorphic (for a proof, see \cite{kapovich}).

 \begin{thm} Let $A$ be a finite alphabet and $H,K \leq_{f.g.} F_A$.
 Then $H$ and $K$ are conjugate subgroups if and only if $\cl{C}(H) \cong \cl{C}(K)$. \end{thm}